openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 - If you need to re-enable the legacy bridge, simply disable the new bridge and enable the legacy one again.

-- Once you finished updating your environment, you can remove the legacy bridge and things.
-Legacy device things may need to be forced deleted since their bridge would be down.
+- Once you finished updating your environment, you can remove the legacy bridge and things, which may need to be forced deleted since their bridge would be down.

 ## Troubleshooting